Human Trafficking

 You are not lost, you are here.

-Human trafficking is the trade of humans for forced labour, sexual slavery, or commercial sexual exploitation.
-It is a crime against the person, violating rights through coercion and exploitation.
-Trafficking can occur within a country or across borders, affecting men, women, and children of all backgrounds.
+What is Human Trafficking?
+Human Trafficking is the recruitment, transportation, transfer, harbouring or receipt of people through force, abduction, fraud or deception for the purpose of exploitation.
+It is the trade of humans for forced labour, sexual slavery, commercial sexual exploitation, or organ harvest.
+This crime violates rights through coercion and restrictions of movement, and can occur within a country or across borders, affecting men, women, and children of all backgrounds.

 Types of Human Trafficking